 Real Estate Paralegal Career Path

 If you pursue an education in Paralegal Studies through Generations College, you will earn a valuable degree with a surprising amount of versatility.
-There are many fulfilling and rewarding career options available to qualified paralegals — including working as a real estate paralegal for a title company, real estate agency or in a corporate setting.
+One of the many fulfilling and rewarding career paths available to qualified graduates is working as a real estate paralegal, whether for a title company, real estate agency, law firm or in a corporate legal department.
+Real estate paralegals play a critical role in assisting attorneys with a wide range of property transactions, including residential and commercial purchases, sales and leases.
+They handle essential responsibilities in both transactional and real estate litigation contexts and ensure smooth and compliant real estate deals through their advanced skillset.

 WHAT TYPE OF TRAINING AND EDUCATION DO REAL ESTATE PARALEGALS NEED?